Laura Whitmore: Other work

 In 2003, Whitmore was a contestant in a modelling talent search on RTÉ One's The Late Late Show, reaching the final 15 of the competition.

 In August 2009, she launched a self-branded clothing range available at A Wear.

 In 2011, she appeared on the September cover of FHM magazine.

 Whitmore is a spokeswoman for the Because I Am a Girl charity clothing campaign.

 She collaborated with Daisy London on a jewellery collection in October 2015.
 The collection was inspired by music and features the recurring shape of the plectrum throughout.

 In October 2014, she launched Misstache for Movember, a campaign for women to support and raise awareness of the men's health charity.

 She appeared on FHMs 100 Sexiest 2015 list at number 37.

 She features in the music video for "Skip to the Good Bit", a song by Rizzle Kicks and the music video for "Mark My Words" by The Coronas.
 In 2017, she played Cleo Morey alongside Shane Richie, Bill Ward and Stephen Billington in the stage adaptation of the Peter James book Not Dead Enough.

 She hosted a weekly Sunday morning radio show on BBC Radio 5 Live between 2018 and 2022.

 In September 2020, she was announced by Nintendo UK as a brand ambassador for the Nintendo Switch game Ring Fit Adventure and began appearing in a TV advertisement for the game.

 On 4 March 2021, Whitmore's first book titled No One Can Change Your Life Except For You was released.
 In August 2022, it was announced that Whitmore would be joining the cast of 2:22 A Ghost Story on West End.

 In November 2023 it was announced that Whitmore was cast in a lead role in the feature film ‘'A Mother for an Hour'’ which was due for release in 2024.

 Since November 2023, Whitmore co-hosts a BBC Radio podcast alongside husband Iain Stirling entitled "Murder They Wrote with Laura Whitmore and Iain Stirling" in which they present true crime stories.

-Whitmore will be starring in the lead role as Rachel Watson in the stage production The Girl on the Train from June to August 2025.
+Whitmore starred in the lead role as Rachel Watson in the stage production The Girl on the Train from June to August 2025.

 Personal life

 As of 2018, Whitmore lived in the Camden area of London.
 She married Scottish comedian Iain Stirling in a private humanist ceremony in 2020 at Dublin City Hall.
 Whitmore gave birth to their daughter in late March 2021.
+On 18 February 2026, Whitmore and Stirling announced that they were expecting their second child together.